rbonvik/synthmaps_icad2024/README.md

 # Synth Maps
-Code repository for my paper "Synth Maps: Mapping The Non-Proportional Relationships Between Synthesizer Parameters and Synthesized Sound" for ICAD2024.
+Code repository for our paper "Synth Maps: Mapping The Non-Proportional Relationships Between Synthesizer Parameters and Synthesized Sound" for ICAD2024.

 Download the record from Zenodo to get all datasets (recommended):